dothq/browser-desktop/README.md

 - If you have a question about developing Firefox, and can't find the solution on https://firefox-source-docs.mozilla.org/, you can try asking your question on our [Discord server](https://invite.gg/dot).

+- We have a GitLab mirror of this project at [dothq/browser-ff](https://gitlab.com/dothq/browser-ff).

 ## 📜 License
 **Dot Browser** is licensed under the [MPL-2.0](https://www.mozilla.org/en-US/MPL/2.0) license.